ShahadilMunawir/ShahadilMunawir/README.md

 # Hi there, I'm Shahadil Munawir 👋

 ## 💫 About Me
-- 🔭 I’m currently working on College Attendance System
+- 🔭 I’m currently working on a college management system
 - 🌱 I’m currently learning Flutter
 - 🤔 I’m looking for help with discord.py documentation
 - 💬 Ask me about tech related stuff
 - 📫 How to reach me: shahadilmunawir110@gmail.com
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I spend most of my time in front of computers

 ## 🛠️ Languages and Tools
 <p>